-- Harming Makoto in any way in front of him.
+- Harming Makoto in front of him.
 The button won't be pressed hard.
-But, he will STILL kick your ass.
+But, he'll STILL kick your ass.

 - Betty and Veronica: He's the Archie to Tsubaki's Betty and Makoto's Veronica.

-- Bishounen: Being Ky's Spiritual Successor, this must be a requirement.
+- Bishōnen: Being Ky's Spiritual Successor, this must be a requirement.

-- Big Damn Heroes: When he saves Makoto from Hazama by parrying his attack in time, freezing his tracks, and then carrying Makoto off to safety.
-All this while he is still afflicted with heavy injury.
+- Big Damn Heroes: When he saves Makoto from Hazama by parrying his attack, freezing him solid, and then carrying Makoto off to safety.
+All this while he is still afflicted with heavy injuries.

 - Big Screwed-Up Family: Even after being adopted.
 His adopted siblings in the Kisaragi Family hate and distrust him because of their jealousy towards his accomplishments.